defi-wonderland/ZKchainHub-backend/README.md

 ## Description

 ZKchainHub is envisioned as a permissionless, cloud-agnostic platform that allows anyone to deploy an instance, specifically focusing on the settlement chain.
-You can fetch metrics from the ZKsync ecosystem and ZK chain metrics from L1 RPC (Ethereum).
+You can fetch metrics from the ZKsync ecosystem and ZK chains from L1 RPC (Ethereum).
 Optionally, it will also fetch data from L2 RPCs for the chains where the user provides the RPC.

 ## 📋 Prerequisites